-• libraries (e.g. TIB): The network of the university provides access to all electronically available resources (journals etc.), for which Leibniz Universität Hannover acquired the rights of access.

-Google-Scholar / EconLit / ScienceDirect: By use of the advanced search.
+- libraries (e.g. TIB): The network of the university provides access to all electronically available resources (journals etc.), for which Leibniz Universität Hannover acquired the rights of access. - Google-Scholar / EconLit / ScienceDirect: By use of the advanced search.
 If the research is conducted on a PC outside of the university network, many articles are not free of charge.
 A free usage of the articles offered within the university's network however is also possible from outside the university network by using the VPN-client.

-To better understand the estimation methods used in your main paper, we recommend the books
+To better understand the estimation methods used in your main paper, we recommend the book "Angrist, J. D., & Pischke, J. S. (2015).

-- Angrist, J. D., & Pischke, J. S. (2009).
-Mostly harmless econometrics: An empiricist's companion.
-Princeton University Press. - Angrist, J. D., & Pischke, J. S. (2015).
 Mastering 'Metrics: The path from cause to effect.
 Princeton University Press.

-The books are available at the library (TIB).
+ISBN: 9780691152844".
+The book is targeted at bachelor students and available at the library (TIB).